 What is APR?

-How does APR work
+How does an APR work?

 Daily periodic rate

-Types of APR
+Types of APR explained

-The rate applied to credit card purchases.
+The rate that will apply to credit card purchases.

 Cash advance APR